 The predictability of K. brevis blooms over the 20-year time series (1998-2018) was tested relative to the observed K. brevis cell concentrations along the WFS using all 4 machine learning approaches.
 All models captured the general time series of K. brevis events, encompassing both prolonged blooms with high cell counts as well as periods of only a short duration with relatively low cell counts (Fig. 3,4).

 Results from the random oversampling and SMOTE sampling method were similar for all 4 approaches (Table 1).
 According to block cross-validation, SVM and ANN achieved significantly higher prediction accuracy (0.62 and 0.61, respectively, from random oversampling) than RVM and NB (0.55 and 0.47).
 In contrast, when comparing the recall values using the same block cross-validation with random oversampling, NB had the highest value (0.72), and RVM the next highest value (0.58), implying that these models correctly predicted 72% and 58% of the prior K. brevis blooms, while SVM and ANN had much lower recall values (0.27 and 0.33).
 All models predicted a similar number of false positives, as shown by their precision values ranging between 0.32 and 0.35.
-The F1 score, the balance between recall and precision, was highest for RVM and NB, 0.43 and 0.45.

-For every metric, values were lower when block cross-validation was applied than when k-fold validation was applied.
+For every metric, values were lower when block cross-validation was applied than when the nested k-fold validation was applied.
 SVM had good recall and precision values in the k-fold cross-validation but much lower values in the block cross-validation (Table 1).
 ANN also showed similar skill deterioration between the k-fold and block cross-validation.
 The deterioration of recall and precision was less with RVM and NB models when the different cross-validation techniques were compared.
 Thus, the RVM was the most robust model overall.

 3.2 Role of Wind